 The newspapers are always talking about breakthroughs and cures for cancer?

-Newspapers looking for a good headline will use words such as ‘cure’.
+Newspapers looking for good headlines will use words such as ‘cure’.
 Sadly, headlines are generally written by sub-editors who scan the article and look to find a ‘reader-oriented angle’ for the heading.
 They either can’t or don’t have time to understand what’s actually being said.
 Unfortunately, this then leads to people sharing what is now a misleading article without a thought about the impact on those who are worried about the fact they have cancer and whether it can be cured or not.

 To cure, they must know the cause?

 To a certain extent, that’s very accurate and the above paragraphs suggest how scientists look for causes.
 Have you ever wondered what caused your NET?
-I did ponder this question in an article here.
+I pondered this question in an article here.
 The only known cause of NETs is currently the proportion of patients with heredity syndromes – see my article of Genetics and Neuroendocrine Cancer.
 Interestingly, the NET Research Foundation recently awarded funding to look at the causes of Small Intestine (SI) NETs (one of the most common types).
 A scientific collaboration between UCL, Dana-Farber Cancer Institute, UCSF Medical Centre and the UCL Cancer Institute / Royal Free Hospital London.
 The team’s approach has the potential to identify inherited, somatic (non-inherited) genetic, epigenetic and infectious causes of SI-NETs.
 Research is questioning whether SI-NETs are caused by DNA changes in later life or by aberrant genes inherited at birth; environmental influences or infectious agents – or is it a combination of all these factors?
 Very exciting.
 Read more here.

 What would a cure mean to those living with NENs?